 NUS High School Diploma Prerequisites

-Obtained a good pass in two subjects, one of which must be Biology, Chemistry, Physics or Mathematics.
+Obtained a good pass in two of the following subjects: Biology, Chemistry, Physics, Mathematics or Economics.

 Mandatory English Requirement